 This is a small advance compared to 1.2.
-It add support for assembly, and preliminary support for Java.
+It adds support for assembly, and preliminary support for Java.

-Perl 5.004_04 is out, but fixes to support Perl 4 are still regularly submitted whenever Automake breaks it.
+Perl 5.004\04 is out, but fixes to support Perl 4 are still regularly submitted whenever Automake breaks it.

 1998-09-06 sourceware.cygnus.com is on-line.